 Increased tobacco cessation

 Evidence of Effectiveness

-Youth who are exposed to e-cigarette ads via TV commercials, print, or the internet appear more likely to use e-cigarettes than peers not exposed to such ads (Villanti 2016*, Farrelly 2015*, Singh 2016*).
-Youth who have tried e-cigarettes may be more likely to use traditional cigarettes than peers who have not tried e-cigarettes (Leventhal 2015, Primack 2015), suggesting potential for e-cigarettes to act as a gateway product for other forms of tobacco (Primack 2015, CDC-MMWR-Marynak 2014, McMillen 2015*) and renormalize tobacco use (CDC-MMWR-Marynak 2014, HA HPB-E-cig).
+Youth who are exposed to e-cigarette ads via TV commercials, print, or the internet appear more likely to use e-cigarettes than peers not exposed to such ads16, 38, 41, 42.
+Youth who have tried e-cigarettes may be more likely to use traditional cigarettes than peers who have not tried e-cigarettes43, 44, suggesting the potential for e-cigarettes to act as a gateway product for other forms of tobacco14, 44, 45 and to renormalize tobacco use14, 46.

 Impact on Disparities

 Local governments can also include e-cigarettes in smoke-free policies7.
-Chicago and New York City, for example, included e-cigarettes in their respective smoke-free policies(Chicago-Tobacco, NYC Health-Tobacco).
-State legislation preempts local government control of e-cigarette products in Arizona, Arkansas, Iowa, Nevada, Oklahoma, South Carolina, South Dakota, and Washington as of 20227.
+Chicago and New York City, for example, included e-cigarettes in their respective smoke-free policies55, 56.
+State legislation preempts local government control of e-cigarette products in Arizona, Arkansas, Iowa, Montana, Nevada, Oklahoma, South Carolina, South Dakota, Utah, and Washington as of 20227.

 ANRF-E-cigarettes - American Nonsmokers’ Rights Foundation (ANRF).
 Electronic cigarettes.

 PHLC-E-cigarettes - Tobacco Control Legal Consortium (TCLC).
 E-Cigarettes.
 Saint Paul: Public Health Law Center (PHLC).